 Thus, the Court is also of the view “that the hardship caused to an individual, cannot be a ground for not giving effective and grammatical meaning to every word of the provision if the language used therein is unequivocal.”

 In answer to the second question, the court held that a conjoint reading of Clauses (a) and (b) of sub Section (2) of Section 13 would make the position absolutely clear, that from the date of receipt of notice accompanied by a copy of the complaint the point of limitation of 30 days commences and not merely upon the receipt of the notice.

 It clearly makes sense as the response is to be given to the averments made in the complaint and the same is not possible until and unless the copy of the complaint is served to the opposite party.
 Hence, mere service of notice without the copy of the complaint would not suffice and cannot be the commencing point of 30 days under the Act.
 It is pertinent to mention that the objection of not receiving a copy of the complaint along with the notice should be raised on the first date itself and not thereafter, as if the same is permitted, it would defeat the essence of the Act of providing speedy redressal to consumer disputes.

-Thus, this judgment clarifies both points and in response to first question it clear that the District Forum does not have any power to extend the time beyond the period of 15 days in addition to 30 days as under Section 13 of the Act to file the response to the complaint.
-In response to the second question it is clear that the commencing point of limitation of 30 days under Section 13 of the Act would be from the date of receipt of the notice accompanied with the complaint by the opposite party and not mere receipt of the notice of the complaint.
+Thus, this judgment clarifies both points, and in response to the first question, it is clear that the District Forum does not have any power to extend the time beyond the period of 15 days in addition to 30 days as under Section 13 of the Act to file the response to the complaint.
+In response to the second question, it is clear that the commencing point of limitation of 30 days under Section 13 of the Act would be from the date of receipt of the notice accompanied with the complaint by the opposite party and not mere receipt of the notice of the complaint.